-There is definitely a subtle push for guests to stay off the streets.
-But it makes sense of Walt Disney World to decrease its bus service, and it’s a good idea for three reasons: Safety, the Environment, and Crowd Control.
+There is a subtle push for Guests to stay off the streets.
+But it makes sense for Walt Disney World to decrease its bus service, and it’s a good idea for three reasons: Safety, the Environment, and Crowd Control.

-While there are a few incidences of people being injured in the Monorail and the Skyliner, collisions between Walt Disney World buses and other cars far outweigh any other complimentary transportation system.
+While a few incidences of people being injured in the Monorail and the Skyliner, collisions between Walt Disney World buses and other cars far outweigh any other complimentary transportation system.

-While the Walt Disney World Buses are much more efficient than before, it still pales in comparison to the electric monorail system, and the electric Skyliner.
-Buses also get stuck in traffic, which means they release far more carbon emissions than the other gas-powered watercraft.
+While the Walt Disney World Buses are much more efficient than before, it still pales compared to the electric monorail system and Skyliner.
+Buses also get stuck in traffic, releasing far more carbon emissions than the other gas-powered watercraft.

 Diminishing the bus service could be seen as a push by Walt Disney World to be more environmentally friendly.

 Despite all of the problems and bad press, the Skyliner is a perfect mode of transportation for Walt Disney World when it comes to crowd control.
-Small gondola capacities allow for a steady flow of guests from park to park, but the high number of gondola cars allow for high-level capacity.
-Like the Monorail, it keeps guests high in the sky, and like the watercraft, it keeps guests furthest away from the ground traffic.
+Small gondola capacities allow for a steady flow of Guests from Park to Park, but the high number of gondola cars allows for high-level ability.
+Like the Monorail, it keeps Guests high in the sky, and like the watercraft, it keeps Guests furthest away from the ground traffic.

-Yes, there are people who like to ride the bus.
+Yes, some people like to ride the bus.
 But when you think of Walt Disney World, you think of top-of-the-line attractions.
 You think of innovation.
-You think of the Monorail, and now the Skyliner.
+You think of the Monorail and now the Skyliner.
 No matter how they dress it up, a bus is a bus.
 They’re dirty, bumpy, noisy, and are used to pack people in for a ride through traffic.

 Walt Disneys World’s other modes of transportation offer something different.
 Walt Disney World is one of the few places in the United States to operate a monorail train.
 The watercraft offers a relaxing cruise through Disney’s waterways.
 And the Skyliner is arguably the most private of any transportation option outside of a Minnie Van.
 But each provides a unique experience and a new perspective on the Walt Disney World property.

-There is no doubt Disney is subtly pushing its resort guests to use the alternate transportation options.
+There is no doubt Disney is subtly pushing its Resort Guests to use alternate transportation options.
 Now, the question is, what are they going to build to connect Disney’s Animal Kingdom to the rest of the property?